-Overview of the Washington Health Care Information Act: Rights and Duties of Provider and Patient
+Overview of the Washington Health Care Information Act

 The Uniform Health Care Information Act adopted by the Washington State Legislature went into effect on July 28, 1991.
 The Act provides direction for health care providers, health care facilities, patients and other persons on access to medical records, and what can be charged for copies of records.
 Previously, most questions regarding access to medical records were governed by common law, professional ethics, or custom.
 The Act also creates a patient’s right to correct his/her medical record.